eProsima/Fast-DDS-docs/docs/pubsub.rst

     part_attr.rtps.defaultUnicastLocatorList.push_back(locator);

 By default *eProsima Fast RTPS* calculates the listening locators for the built-in UDPv4 network transport using well-known ports.
-These well-known ports are calculated using next predefined rules:
+These well-known ports are calculated using the following predefined rules:

 .. list-table:: Ports used
    :header-rows: 1